Hooiberg: Aloe industry

 The aloe industry is recognized as Aruba's most important industry due to the history of resource exploitation that had a substantial impact on the landscape.
 Since the arrival of Spanish colonization, the landscape in Aruba underwent fundamental changes, including deforestation and the introduction of free-roaming herds that graze on the land.

 Aloe vera was introduced to Aruba in 1840 and became a major producer and exporter of the plant known for its high quality due to high levels of aloin.
 Aloe cultivation was predominantly located in southwest coastal areas, particularly on limestone terraces.
 The deforestation of dyewood (Haematoxylum brasiletto) a century earlier may have contributed to the liming (calcium-rich soil), provided the ideal conditions for aloe to thrive.
 By 1911, agricultural activities covered nearly the entire central part of Aruba, particularly on the quartz-diorite landscape.
 In 1912, Aruba exported 375,000 kg of aloe vera, compared to 920 kg from Curaçao and 31,000 kg from Bonaire.

 Peanut industry

 In the 18th century, peanuts imported from Curaçao by the Dutch West India Company were brought to Aruba, where they grew into an important industry.
 The difference in soil made Aruba for a long time the “peanut island”.
 Peanut-growing became a favored means of livelihood in areas such as Hooiberg, including Noord and near Seroe Cristal.

 Climbing record

-While Rudy Carti holds the record for ascending the Hooiberg fifty times within seventeen hours since 1991, it is important to acknowledge the harm he caused others.
-In 2021, Carti was convicted of sexual abuse.
-Although he originally undertook the climbing challenge not only to set a record but also to help the "Yuda Bo Prohimo" foundation provide Christmas meals to the less fortunate, it's important to prioritize the voices and experiences of the survivors of his abuse over his climbing achievement.
-Nonetheless, the climb to the volcanic peak remains a challenging and rewarding experience, with a still-daunting steep staircase.
+While Rudy Carti holds the record for ascending the Hooiberg fifty times within seventeen hours since 1991.

 In 2017, Ricardo Croes, an Aruban politician, climbed Hooiberg twenty-one times in six hours to raise funds for charitable causes, such as the children's home "Casa Cuna" and the "Pasadia Briyo di Solo" foundation for the cognitively disabled in Aruba.